 For simplicity’s sake, let’s say 1000 subcontractors on-site make $50/hr. and each gets two allotted 1-hour paid breaks per shift.
 In this example, these unsupervised contractors take liberty with their breaks.
 They leave 15 minutes early and come back 15 minutes late.
 Then, in addition, they take several 15-minute smoke breaks.
 Unfortunately, that’s an extra hour and a half break-time per shift that is not being accounted for.

-This idle time is a significant inefficiency, but unfortunately, there are additional inefficiencies occurring.
-As mentioned, these contractors require permits and Safety Watch before their work can be completed.
+This idle time is a significant inefficiency.
 If each contractor spends fifteen minutes per shift waiting for permits to be approved, that’s an extra cost of $12,500 per day, or $250,000 for the entire shutdown.
 Furthermore, if Safety Watch wastes fifteen minutes per day of contractor time, that adds an additional $250,000 to the wasted expense total.

-Over the course of this single shutdown $2M became wasted labour costs.
-The good news is something can be done to address these inefficiencies.
-As we would like you to discover, Irwin’s has a long history of helping clients prevent these losses.
+Over the course of this single shutdown, $2M became wasted labour cost.
+The good news is Irwin's can address these inefficiencies.
+We have a long history of helping clients prevent these.

-The scenario above is an example of low productivity [SB1].
-Workers were not pulling their weight, consequently, hundreds of thousands of dollars or more was being allocated inefficiently.
+The scenario above is an example of low productivity.
+Workers were not pulling their weight, consequently, hundreds of thousands of dollars or more were being allocated inefficiently.

-In order to resolve this inefficiency and maximize capital investment the prime contractor in this scenario needs to deploy efficiency strategies.
-They need to uncover cost savings, add value and ultimately, they need to increase productivity.
+In order to resolve this inefficiency and maximize capital investment, the prime contractor in this scenario needs to deploy various strategies.
+They need to uncover cost savings, add value and ultimately, they increase productivity.